ioakeim-h/R-for-Research/Correlation/README.md

+# Welcome

+This directory provides guidance on when and how to examine relationships between variables in research.
-The relationship between variables can be statistically expressed by looking at two measures: *covariance* and the *correlation coefficient*.
+Such relationships can be statistically expressed by looking at two measures: *covariance* and the *correlation coefficient*.

 ## Covariance